unstoppabledomains/dev-docs/developer-toolkit/resolution-service-api.md

 }
 ```

-The resolution service will not return an error in the case of an invalid domain or unsupported TLD to simplify communication.
+The resolution service will not return an error in the case of an invalid domain or unsupported domain ending to simplify communication.

 ### 400 Error: Bad Request